kordless/swarm-ghost/README.md

 	cd swarm-ghost

 #### Backups
-If you don't want backups enabled or don't have an S3 bucket setup on [Amazon AWS](https://aws.amazon.com/), you can skip to where it says **No Backups Skip to Here**.
+If you don't want backups enabled or don't have an S3 bucket setup on [Amazon AWS](https://aws.amazon.com/), you can [skip to here](https://github.com/kordless/swarm-ghost#giant-swarm-and-docker-check-no-backups-skip-to-here).

 Backups run from a cronjob on the Ghost container every 6 hours.
 The cronjob will zip up the mysql database and upload it to your S3 bucket.
 If you want to change the default backup schedule, you can edit the **cron.conf** file before deploying: